Set-based Neural Network Encoding Without Weight Tying: Limitations Future Work

 \section{Limitations \& Future Work}

 In this work, we focused solely on the task of predicting the properties, specifically generalization performance, of neural networks given access only to the model parameters.
 While the task of encoding neural network weights is a relatively new topic of research with very few baselines, we anticipate new applications/research directions where the neural network encoding vector is used for tasks such as neural network generation or neural network retrieval.
-These tasks and potential applications are out of the scope of this paper and we leave it for future works.
+These tasks, potential applications, and consideration of more complicated neural network architectures (see discussion in Section~\ref{app:branch}) are out of the scope of this paper and we leave it for future works.

+Additionally, we have not included results on larger architectures such as Transformers for the following reasons: Firstly, we are unaware of any such extensive model zoos for such architectures.
+In ~\citet{metagraph}, such a model zoo is evaluated, however, this is not publicly available hence we are unable to benchmark against such architectures.
+Lastly, given that all experiments in this paper were carried out on a single GPU with 11GB of memory, we are unable to generate the extensive Transformer model zoos used in ~\citet{metagraph}.
+However in Section~\ref{app:branch}, we discuss how these architectures can be encoded with our method when such model zoos become available.